nick3/bob-plugin-doubao-seed-translation/docs/configuration_manual_EN.md

   - Doubao Seed Transformer: Use the edge function adapter from [doubao-seed-translation-transformer](https://github.com/nick3/doubao-seed-translation-transformer)
     - Leave the System/User prompt inputs empty to rely on the built-in translation prompt
-    - Streaming is not supported; the plugin automatically falls back to non-streaming mode, so set “Stream Output” to `Disable`
+    - Streaming is supported; toggle the “Stream Output” option in Bob for real-time or batched results as needed

 ### API URL